Understanding Your Play Style

 Play for adults IS different than it is for children.
-For adults, we are less likely to participate in make-believe or building with Legos in the same way that children do, but our play develops into adult categories of play.
-These eight categories of ways that adults play are as follows:
+For adults, we are less likely to participate in make-believe or building with Legos in the ways that children do, but our play develops into eight distinct categories of play.

-Although Stuart Brown argues that these are separate play personalities, I would argue that most individuals I work with move in between these categories.
-You don’t have to choose one or another, but rather you can understand these as genres of adult play, and ways grown-ups expend energy in ways that are enjoyable, fun, and test the world around them.
+Although Dr. Brown insists that these are separate play personalities, I would argue that most individuals I work with move in between these categories.
+You don’t have to choose one or another, but rather, you can understand these as genres of adult play, and ways grown-ups expend energy in ways that are enjoyable, fun, and test the world around them.